 More Episodes >

 Trevor Hudson has been part of the Methodist movement for over 40 years.
 Serving primarily around Johannesburg, he is deeply committed to the work of spiritual formation within local congregational contexts.
 A significant part of his weekly work presently consists of leading people through the Spiritual Exercises of St. Ignatius and offering spiritual direction.
-Besides his local commitments, Trevor travels widely, preaching and teaching.
+Trevor also travels widely, preaching and teaching.
 He lectures at Fuller Seminary, the Renovaré Institute, the Dallas Willard Center for Christian Spiritual Formation, and the Jesuit Institute in South Africa.
-He is the author of 22 books including Discovering Your Spiritual Identity (IVP) and Beyond Loneliness (Upper Room).
-His new book, Seeking God-Finding Another Kind of Life with St. Ignatius and Dallas Willard, will be published by NavPress in the October of 2022.
+He is the author of 24 books including Discovering Your Spiritual Identity, Beyond Loneliness (Upper Room), Seeking God-Finding Another Kind of Life with St. Ignatius and Dallas Willard (NavPress), and In Search of God’s Will (NavPress).